hannobraun/caterpillar/README.md

   provided to it via dependency injection.
 - **Embeddable:** All I/O primitives are provided via an external platform, and the language itself doesn't care whether that's some kind of application it extends, or a bare-metal microcontroller.
-(Inpsired by [Roc](https://www.roc-lang.org/).)
+(Inspired by [Roc](https://www.roc-lang.org/).)

 This list is not complete, and my vision keeps developing as I experiment.